afonsoabc36/ToDoApp/README.md

 # ToDoApp
-A ToDo Application using HTML, CSS and «JavaScript, a beginner project.
+A To-Do Application using HTML, CSS and JavaScript, a beginner project.